ky28059/competitive-programming-club/README.md

 My competitive programming code, from various competitions / miscellaneous events.

-Java and Kotlin files are located in `/src`, and other languages are located in the root folder.
+Because of IntelliJ's Java / Kotlin folder structure requirements, source files are located in `/src`.
 In `src`, files are organized based on which event or competition they were a part of:

 - **AdventOfCode2019**: Kotlin solutions for [Advent of Code 2019](https://adventofcode.com/2019) *(completed after the fact)*.
 - **AdventOfCode2020**: Kotlin solutions for [Advent of Code 2020](https://adventofcode.com/2020).
 - **AdventOfCode2021**: Kotlin solutions for [Advent of Code 2021](https://adventofcode.com/2021).
 - **AdventOfCode2022**: Kotlin solutions for [Advent of Code 2022](https://adventofcode.com/2022).
 - **Codeforces**: Kotlin submissions for contests on [codeforces.com](https://codeforces.com/profile/ky28059).
-- **CompetitiveProgrammingClub**: Various Java and Kotlin problems for the Competitive Programming Club.
+- **CompetitiveProgrammingClub**: Various Java, Kotlin, and Haskell solutions for Competitive Programming Club problems.
 - **HPI**: Kotlin solutions for the [Harker Programming Invitational 2021](https://www.harkerprogrammingclub.org/copy-of-gpl-2020-results-1) as part of team `notlikeduck`.
 - **LIT2021**: Java solutions for the [Lexington Informatics Tournament 2021](https://lit.lhsmathcs.org/scoreboard2021) as part of team `qpwoeirut fan club`.
 - **ProCo2021**: Kotlin solutions for [Stanford ProCo 2021](https://www.stanfordacm.org/proco/pastContests).